 SIRPAC is the Society of Interventional Radiology Political Action Committee, a nonpartisan body dedicated to supporting political candidates who may help advance SIR’s public policy mission and legislative initiatives.
 SIRPAC elevates the profile of interventional radiology, SIR and society members among representatives in Congress by enabling the society to better leverage its lobbying efforts in Washington, D.C.

-Our tradition of partnership started over 40 years ago, when new devices enabled clinical pioneers to attempt the first true, minimally invasive, interventional techniques and inaugurate our current era of modern medicine.
+Over 40 years ago, all-new categories of devices enabled clinical pioneers to attempt the first true, minimally invasive, interventional techniques and inaugurate a tradition of partnership in improving outcomes.

-SIR collaborates with commercial partners through multiple avenues and offerings to showcase innovations in devices, pharmaceuticals and combination technologies.
-Our corporate programs provide opportunities to align business with minimally-invasive practitioners, earn recognition in the community and benefit the patients we serve together.
+SIR collaborates today with commercial partners through multiple avenues to reveal innovations in clinical devices, pharmaceuticals and combination technologies.
+Our corporate programs work to provide opportunities to align businesses with minimally-invasive providers, advance healthcare capabilities and benefit the patients we serve together.
 Learn more about how we partner with industry.

 SIR facilitates access to experts and resources to help news outlets report on minimally invasive, image-guided therapeutic treatments.
 Find our latest media statements, our media contacts and more in the SIR newsroom.